NuttyLogic/BSBolt/docs/index.md

 ### **Conda Installation**

-BSBolt can be installed using the conda package manager using the installation instructions below.
+BSBolt can be installed using the conda package manager using the instructions below.

 ```shell
 conda config --add channels bioconda